Infineon/mtb-example-btsdk-ble-find-me/README.md

 - Google support: Google Fast Pair Service (GFPS), Eddystone
 - Amazon support: Alexa Mobile Accessories (AMA)

-Note: this is a list of all features and profiles supported in BTSDK, but some AIROC devices may only support a subset of this list.
+Note: this is a list of all features and profiles supported in BTSDK, but some AIROC&#8482; devices may only support a subset of this list.

 ## List of boards available for use with BTSDK